Picking NPA constraints from a randomly sampled quantum moment matrix: Preliminaries

 One can observe that because of~\eqref{eq:sumIdentity} the operators in $\mathcal{S}_n$ are not linearly independent.
 Consider a reduced set of operator sequences

-where the operators from the latter term in~\eqref{eq:reducedOperators} can be obtained by taking linear combinations from the former term using~\eqref{eq:sumIdentity}.
-A moment matrices built from the reduced set of operators $\mathcal{\hat{E}} $ will be referred as minimal form of the moment matrix or simply reduced moment matrix.
-The reduced moment matrix is build like a moment matrix in which all the monomials in which appear projectors associated to, for example, the last outcome for any given setting is removed.
-This keeps unchanged the properties of the moment matrix because the column and rows removed to go from a moment matrix to its minimal form are already determined by the content of the remaining rows and columns.
-The minimal form of a moment matrix has the advantage of requiring less resources when one wants to study the problems with numerical approaches.
+where the operators in the latter set can be obtained as linear combinations of the former using~\eqref{eq:sumIdentity}.
+Moment matrices built from the reduced set of operators $\hat{\mathcal{E}}$ will be referred to as the minimal form of the moment matrix, or simply reduced moment matrix.
+The reduced moment matrix is constructed analogously, with monomials involving projectors corresponding to the last outcome for each setting removed.
+This does not change the properties of the moment matrix, since the removed rows and columns are determined by the remaining ones.
+The minimal form requires fewer resources in numerical applications and typically has a better condition number.

 A direct property of the moment matrix $\Gamma$ is its positive semi-definiteness.
-This is a consequence of the fact that each entry $\Gamma_{k_1, k_2}$ is a scalar product of vectors $S_{k_1} \ket{\psi}$ and $S_{k_2} \ket{\psi}$~\cite{Boyd04}.
-Furthermore, from the normalization of quantum states, the element corresponding to $\bra{\psi} \openone\ket{\psi} $ must be equal to $1$.
-By construction, some elements of the moment matrix must be equal to each other, this is implied by the commutation and orthogonality property among projectors.
+This follows from the fact that each entry $\Gamma_{k_1, k_2}$ is an inner product of vectors $S_{k_1} \ket{\psi}$ and $S_{k_2} \ket{\psi}$~\cite{Boyd04}.
+Furthermore, from normalization, the element corresponding to $\bra{\psi} \openone \ket{\psi}$ is equal to $1$.
+By construction, some elements of the moment matrix must be equal, which is implied by commutation and orthogonality properties of the projectors.